-Actaeon's fate is foretold by the stag’s skull on the plinth and the skins of Diana’s former prey hanging above her head.
-The conclusion of the story is shown in the National Gallery's painting The Death of Actaeon.
-The outraged goddess immediately avenges herself by transforming Actaeon into a stag to be devoured by his own hounds.
+While out hunting, Actaeon accidentally stumbles upon the secret bathing place of Diana, chaste goddess of the hunt, and sees her naked.
+His fate is foretold by the stag’s skull on the plinth and the skins of Diana’s former prey hanging above her head.
+The conclusion of the story is shown in another painting by Titian in the National Gallery, The Death of Actaeon.
+The outraged goddess transforms Actaeon into a stag to be torn apart by his own hounds.

 The paintings were part of a famous series of mythological pictures made for King Philip II of Spain when Titian was at the height of his powers.
 Works of unprecedented beauty and inventiveness, their subjects were based on the Roman poet Ovid’s Metamorphoses – Titian himself referred to them as ‘poesie’ (poems).
 Diana and Actaeon was designed to be hung together with Diana and Callisto (co-owned by the National Gallery and the National Galleries of Scotland) – a stream runs between them.

 The story of Actaeon is recounted in Ovid’s Metamorphoses (Book III, 138–255).
 Ovid tells how the noble young hunter, separated from his friends after a day’s stag hunting, accidentally stumbles upon Diana, chaste goddess of the hunt, bathing in waters shaded by a ruinous structure.